Selvarajan-M/Expanding-cards/readme.md

 ## 📸 Screenshot

 ![Project Screenshot](preview.PNG)
-<sub>Replace `screenshot.png` with the actual image path after uploading to GitHub</sub>

 ## 👨‍💻 Author

 **Selvarajan M**
 GitHub: [@Selvarajan-M](https://github.com/Selvarajan-M)

-## 📄 Resume Description

-> Created an interactive image expanding card UI using HTML, CSS, and JavaScript.
-Deployed on Netlify to showcase frontend responsiveness and visual design.

----

 ⭐️ If you liked this project, consider starring the repository!